afollestad/material-dialogs/README.md

 unless auto dismiss is turned off.

-If you make a call to `alwaysCallSingleChoiceCallback()`, the single choice callback will be called every time the user selects an item.
+If you make a call to `alwaysCallSingleChoiceCallback()`, the single choice callback will be called every time the user selects/unselects an item.

 ## Coloring Radio Buttons